raivivek/raivivek.github.io/index.rst

     “*The only true wisdom is in knowing you know nothing.*”
     ― Socrates

-I am an undergraduate student at Indian Institute of Technology, Kharagpur.
+I am an undergraduate student at `Indian Institute of Technology, Kharagpur`_.
-A passionate learner and ardent linux user who loves Biology, Computer Science, `Python`_, `Vim`_, Coffee, and beautiful sunsets.
+A passionate learner and ardent linux user who loves Biology, Programming, `Python`_, `Vim`_, coffee, and beautiful sunsets.

 This website hosts my work interests and description besides few interesting things happening in my life.
-Other than this place, one can often find me lurking on `Wikipedia`_ (semi-active) or `Quora`_.
+Other than this place, one can often find me lurking on `Wikipedia`_ or `Quora`_.

 Here are a bunch of my latest blog posts: